kaist-cp/memento/evaluation/performance/list/README.md

 # Performance Evaluation of List

 We evaluate the performance of memento-based list compared to other detectable list.
-Each implementation of comparion targets exists in [`./src/`](./src).
+Each implementation of comparison targets exists in [`./src/`](./src).
 To evaluate the performance of detectable list based on `Tracking`, `Capsule`, `Casule-Opt`, we use the implementations published by [Detectable Recovery of Lock-Free Data Structures (PPoPP '22)](https://dl.acm.org/doi/pdf/10.1145/3503221.3508444) authors.

 ## Run the entire benchmark